Catherine Barnett, President

-Catherine Barnett is the Director of Restaurant Opportunities Center of New York (ROC-NY), an affiliate of ROC United, a national worker center advocating for fair working conditions and wages for restaurant workers.
-She previously served as Executive Director of Project Enterprise, a nonprofit organization that provides microloans, business education, peer support and technical assistance to low-income New Yorkers who lack access to business financing.
-Catherine, who is fluent in Spanish and French, holds an MBA from the Stern School of Business at NYU nd a BA from the University of Pennsylvania.
-She serves on the advisory board of the Professional Agricultural Workers Conference at Tuskegee University, and volunteers with the Staten Island Neighborhood Food Initiative, in the borough where she lives with her two daughters.
+Catherine Barnett is the Co-Director of Freedom To Thrive, which works to end the punishment-based criminal and immigration systems targeting Black people.
+She was formerly the New York director of Restaurant Opportunities Center United, a national worker center advocating for fair working conditions and wages for restaurant workers.
+Catherine previously served as Executive Director of Project Enterprise, a nonprofit community development organization providing microloans, business education, peer support and technical assistance to entrepreneurial New Yorkers.
+As a small business expert with more than a decade of assisting micro enterprises in New York City, Catherine worked with a range of businesses from start-up to established; informal home-based to incorporated brick and mortar establishments.
+Catherine speaks Spanish and French, and holds an MBA from the Stern School of Business at New York University and a BA from the University of Pennsylvania.
+She currently serves on the advisory boards of the Women’s Organizing Network and the Professional Agricultural Workers Conference at Tuskegee University.
+Catherine is also on the board of Richmond Senior Services.
+She lives in Staten Island with her two daughters.

 Jonathan has extensive community development experience in the public, private, and non-profit sectors.
 He currently serves as Senior Vice President & Chief Operating Officer of the Women’s Housing & Community Development Corporation (WHEDco) in the Bronx.
 He previously directed development finance for the NYC Housing Development Corporation, and before that oversaw real estate and project finance for Empire State Development Corporation.
 Jonathan started his career in affordable housing development over two decades ago, working with a community based organization in Washington Heights.
 As a volunteer, Jonathan has served as Treasurer of Avodah: The Jewish Service Corps, and has provided legal representation to a mortgage scam victim threatened with foreclosure.
 Jonathan earned his BA from Harvard College and his JD and MBA from New York University.